markjprice/cs11dotnet7/docs/errata/improvements.md

 # Page 453 - Scaffolding models using an existing database

+There are two potential issues on this page.

-In Step 2, I show text that must be entered as a single line at the command-line, as shown in the following command formatted as in the print book:
+First, in Step 2, I show text that must be entered as a single line at the command prompt or terminal, as shown in the following command formatted as in the print book:
 ```
 dotnet ef dbcontext scaffold "Filename=Northwind.db" Microsoft.
 EntityFrameworkCore.Sqlite --table Categories --table Products --output-